Southern Park Mall: Heritage

+Development

-Originally planned as a joint venture with fellow Youngstown-based developer William M. Cafaro, the DeBartolo Corporation bought out the Cafaro Company's interest in the project in 1968.
-The mall originally had three anchor stores and totaled 905600 ft2.
-Sears opened in October 1969 along with the Sears wing that included junior anchor Woolworth.
-JCPenney and the Youngstown-based Strouss both opened in April 1970.
-JCPenney and Strouss' relocated from DeBartolo's Greater Boardman Plaza, located approximately one mile west of Southern Park Mall.
-Other initial stores included Gray Drugs, Kroger, and Southern Park Theater.
+Southern Park Mall as opened in 1970, was developed as a joint venture between William M. Cafaro with fellow Youngstown-based developer, Edward J. DeBartolo.
+The DeBartolo Corporation bought out the Cafaro Company's interest in the project in 1968, leaving them to own and manage the property.
+The mall originally had three anchor stores, totaled 905600 ft2, and cost about $15 million.
+Sears was the first to open, opening on October 1, 1969.
+F. W. Woolworth was the next to open on February 12, 1970.
+JCPenney opened to customers on April 2, 1970.
+Youngstown-based Strouss' opened on April 17, 1970 being the 'luxury' focal point of the mall with a grand marble entrance, and a modern, brightly lit interior.
+Both JCPenney and Strouss' relocated from DeBartolo's nearby Greater Boardman Plaza.
+The plaza is located approximately one mile west of Southern Park Mall, with the new JCPenney being the Youngstown area's first full-line location.
+Other junior anchors and initial stores included Gray Drugs, Kroger, Livingston's, and Southern Park Theater.
+By late May, and early June, the vast majority of inline tenants were open.
+With Livingston's opening on May 4, 1970 and Richman Brothers opening May 21, 1970.
+With Gray's finally opening on June 3, 1970.
+On July 1, 1972, Kroger closed its supermarket at the mall.
 The Pittsburgh-based Joseph Horne Company began construction on a fourth anchor unit in July 1972 and opened in July 1973.